nxskok/pasias/docs/11-tidying-and-selecting-data.md

-The odd-looking second-last line of that uses that `.` trick for "whatever came out of the previous step".
+The odd-looking second-last line of that again uses the `.` trick for "whatever came out of the previous step".
 The thing inside the curly brackets is two commands one after the other; the first is to display the `summary` of that `aov`
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">It needs  *print* around it to display it, as you need *print*  to display something within a loop or a function.</span>
-and the second
-part after the `;` is to just pass whatever came out of the previous line, the output from `aov`, on, unchanged, into `TukeyHSD`.
+and the second is to just pass whatever came out of the previous line, the output from `aov`, on, unchanged, into `TukeyHSD`.

-In the Unix world this is called `tee`, where you print something *and* pass it on to the next step.
-The name `tee` comes from a (real) pipe that plumbers would use to split water flow into two, which looks like a letter T.
+In the Unix/Linux world this is called `tee`, where you print something *and* pass it on to the next step.
+The name `tee` comes from a (real physical) pipe that plumbers would use to split water flow into two, which looks like a letter T.